-Remuneration and other terms of employment for directors are formalised within the Constitution / Articles of Association of the Company and Group entities.
+Remuneration and other terms of employment for directors are formalised within the Constitution /Articles of Association of the Company and Group entities.
 This outlines that remuneration to directors be limited to \$20,000 per annum with alterations to be determined only through notice at a general meeting.

-Details of remuneration (audited)
+(a) Details of remuneration (audited)

-Executive directors' and non-executive directors' remuneration and other terms of employment are reviewed annually by the Board.
+Executive directors' and non-executive directors' remuneration and other terms of employment are reviewed periodically by the Board.
 The current base remuneration was last reviewed with effect from 2 July 2013.
-The remuneration details of executive and non-executive directors of the Company and Group are set out in the table below:
+The remuneration details of executive and non-executive directors and key management personnel of the Company and the Group are set out in the table below: